ws1994/shanwang.github.io/_pages/about.md

 ## News!

-- <font color=red>We have several RA positions opening.
-Welcome to join us.</font> [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)
+- **We have several RA positions opening.
+Welcome to join us!** [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)
 - **Dec.
 2023** Two INFOCOM 2024 papers on Blockchain accepted!
 - **Nov.
-2023** I will serve as a TPC member for IEEE International Conference on Blockchain and Cryptocurrency (ICBC) 2024
+2023** I will serve as a TPC member for IEEE International Conference on Blockchain and Cryptocurrency (ICBC) 2024!
 - **July.
-2023** I will serve as a TPC member for IEEE International Conference on Mobility, Sensing and Networking (MSN) 2023
+2023** I will serve as a TPC member for IEEE International Conference on Mobility, Sensing and Networking (MSN) 2023, Track of Security, Privacy, Trust and Blockchain!

 ## Professional Experience